AmiyaPrasad/WORTH_Project/README.md

 # WORTH_Project
-Amiya Prasad, Widney Gay, Victoria Mikelvicius
+Widney Gay, Amiya Prasad, Victorja Mikelvicius

 The goal of this project is to empower menstruating persons by providing a menstruation cup equipped with an embedded system that is programmed to self-regulate, as well as capture real-time images of the cervix as a complementary tool for women's health and disease prevention.